nasseef/cs2400-sm-19/docs/coding-style.md

   }
   ```

-* Keep lines at a reasonable length.
+* Keep lines at a reasonable length
 * Break long statements into either multiple statements or multiple lines
 * Skip lines between logical groups of statements
 * Limit the scope of variables.
 Use local variables